Community Education

 (University at Buffalo, Amherst, New York - November 4, 2013)

-Professor Isok Kim invited Professor Faizan Haq to speak on community members of Arab and locals of Western New York specifically social work opportunities available.
+Professor Isok Kim invited Professor Faizan Haq to speak to community members of Arab and locals of Western New York specifically social work opportunities available.

 Engaging Community: Social Justice and Religious Faiths